zhanglab/psamm/docs/tutorial/import_export.rst

 reactions including an ID for the reaction, the compartment for the reaction, and lower and upper flux bounds for the reaction.
-In the same way that only non-standard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the media file.
+In the same way that only non-standard limits need to be specified in the limits file, only non-standard exchange limits need to be specified in the exchange file.
 This can be seen with the example above where the upper limits are not set since they should just be the default limit of 1000.